-Your baby’s first Halloween is a big deal!
+Your baby’s first Halloween is a truly significant milestone!

-Your baby’s world is completely new, and Halloween can be a super enjoyable experience for her.
+Your baby’s world is completely new, and Halloween presents an opportunity for delightful engagement.

 My only rule to enjoy my baby’s first Halloween was to make it fun, not spooky.